opencelium/opencelium/docs/gettinginvolved/installation.rst

 .. note::
 	| Modify application.yml
 	| Within section "Database configuration section of MariaDB and Neo4j":
-	| - change MariaDB root user to opencelium and set password
+	| - change password of opencelium user for MariaDB
 	| - change password of neo4j user

 	| Just in case you are using SSL, add certs to the ssl section.